 It's my contention this is the very reason aliens aren’t knocking at our Solar System door (besides the enormous gulfs of time and space).
 Every intelligent, self-aware, land-based, oxygen atmosphere species that arises in the universe goes through the same Combustion Trap.
 It begins with the discovery that fire can be controlled and, because life is short, there is no serious thought given to what might happen beyond one’s lifetime.
 Before the newborn civilization can get into space it finds itself in the same dilemma as the human race.

 Collectively, we have the foresight acuity of a mole but individually we are pretty eagle-eyed.
 Our individual creativity will save us.
-If we have to, we will figure out how to terraform our own planet.
+If we have to, we will figure out how to terraform our own planet or to such CO2 from the air and use it or store it.
 If we are to get out of this mess, technology and astute leadership will be our saving grace.
 We should call on our leaders to do something instead of nothing.
 They can provide incentives.
 We can invent our way out of the Combustion Trap.
 We will control the climate.
 We will use the sun's energy.
 We will harness the atom safely.
 We will spread into space and it will become our second home.
 We will explore and mine and study the asteroids and moons and planets.
 We will do these things because we are human and that is our destiny.
 We must fight the good fight and be victorious, if not for ourselves then our children and all who come after.